MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/grid-capabilities.md

 # required metadata

 title: Grid capabilities
-description: This topic describes several powerful features of the grid control.
+description: This article describes several powerful features of the grid control.
 You must enable the new grid feature to have access to these capabilities.
 author: jasongre
 ms.date: 04/25/2022
 ms.topic: article